Osaka Protocol (OSAK) Price Reaches $0.0000 on Major Exchanges

-Osaka Protocol (OSAK) traded up 0.1% against the dollar during the 1 day period ending at 21:00 PM E.T. on October 28th.
-One Osaka Protocol token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Osaka Protocol has a market cap of $250.77 million and approximately $372,068.43 worth of Osaka Protocol was traded on exchanges in the last 24 hours.
-Over the last seven days, Osaka Protocol has traded up 3% against the dollar.
+Osaka Protocol (OSAK) traded 7.8% lower against the US dollar during the one day period ending at 18:00 PM E.T. on October 31st.
+One Osaka Protocol token can now be purchased for $0.0000 or 0.00000000 BTC on exchanges.
+Over the last seven days, Osaka Protocol has traded down 16.7% against the US dollar.
+Osaka Protocol has a market capitalization of $215.25 million and approximately $463,227.94 worth of Osaka Protocol was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.